RAF Bovingdon: 92nd Bombardment Group (Heavy)

 The group flew a few two combat missions in September and October 1942, then was assigned the role of a Boeing B-17 Flying Fortress Combat Crew Replacement Unit (CCRU).
-In January 1943, it was transferred to RAF Alconbury where it was became an operational combat group.
+In January 1943, it was transferred to RAF Alconbury where it became an operational combat group.

 11th Combat Crew Replacement Center Group

 Although the 92nd Bomb Group departed for Alconbury, the 326th Bomb Squadron of the 92nd remained at Bovingdon to form the core of 11th Combat Crew Replacement Center Group.
 The training was performed on the Boeing B-17E Flying Fortress aircraft, and most combat crews of Eighth Air Force bombing units for the balance of the war received their introduction before moving on to their operational bases.
 Although based at Bovingdon, the 326th remained under the operational control of the 92nd at Alconbury until May 1943.

 In September 1944 the 11th CCRCG was disbanded and Bovingdon became the base for the European Air Transport Service (EATS).
 Many thousands of Americans returned to the States via the air terminal.